MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/add-users/reset-passwords.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE1FVVP]

-Se você achou esse vídeo útil, Confira as [ séries completas de treinamento para pequenas empresas e as novidades do Microsoft 365](https://support.office.com/article/6ab4bbcd-79cf-4000-a0bd-d42ce4d12816).
+Se você achou esse vídeo útil, Confira as [ séries completas de treinamento para pequenas empresas e as novidades do Microsoft 365](https://support.microsoft.com/office/6ab4bbcd-79cf-4000-a0bd-d42ce4d12816).

 ## <a name="let-users-reset-their-own-passwords"></a>Permitir que os usuários redefinam as próprias senhas

-É altamente recomendado configurar o autoatendimento de redefinição de senha.
-Assim, você não precisa redefinir manualmente as senhas para os usuários.
-Para saber como, confira [Permitir que os usuários redefinam as próprias senhas no Office 365](let-users-reset-passwords.md).
+We strongly recommend that you set up self-service password reset.
+This way you don't have to manually reset passwords for your users.
+To learn how, see [Let users reset their own passwords in Office 365](let-users-reset-passwords.md).

 ## <a name="reset-a-business-password-for-someone-else"></a>Redefinir uma senha de negócios para outra pessoa